Darréu: Organization outline and activity

 Darréu was originally tied to the asturian nationalist party Andecha Astur and worked as its youth section.
 Nevertheless, since 20 December 2014, Darréu has decided to break the formal links with Andecha Astur becoming an independent organization after some years of nonexistent relations.

-However, Darréu wants to be the structure that works at the youth section of a big movement that is the Asturian Nationalism, integrated by different organisations, platforms and initiatives.
+However, Darréu aims to be the structure that works at the youth section of the Asturian Nationalism movement, which is integrated by different organisations, platforms and initiatives.

 It is organized by "conceyos" (city councils), that simultaneously decide in assembly the "national policy" in the "National Xunta" (National Committee).

 Darréu periodically holds different political and cultural activities.
 Some of their most known activities are the Asturies nun escaez ("Asturias does not forget") commemorative concerts of the Asturian October 1934 Revolution, which from 2006 are integrated in the Día de la Mocedá Revolucionario ("Day of Revolutionary Youth").
 This day is used by asturian left-wing nationalist parties for demanding social and nationalist policies.
 The Darréu demonstration of 2006 used the motto Futuru n'Asturies ("Future in Asturias").

-From its foundation, the organization also participates in the manifestations of the Day of the Asturian Nation of Andecha Astur and in the one of First of May that is launched by SUATEA, CSI (Left Uninon Tendency) and CGT.
+From its foundation, the organization also participates in the manifestations of the Day of the Asturian Nation of Andecha Astur and in the one of First of May that is launched by SUATEA, CSI (Corriente Sindical de Izquierda, Left Union Tendency) and CGT.

 Darréu publishes the Írguite (Rise up) magazine, written totally in Asturian language, which features both cultural and political contents.

 Its activity can be seen at Blogspot.